-Not willing to retire, he went on to create a local blog called Watching Sunrise in 2009, then Watching Tamarac which covered their politics with a lot of opinion mixed in.
+Not willing to retire, he created a local blog called Watching Sunrise in 2009, then Watching Tamarac, which covered their politics with a lot of opinions mixed in.

 Rubinstein wrote his column for Watching Broward faithfully until his health took a turn in July.
 He said that what sets him apart from other writers is the unique position of having had experience on both sides of the dais.